Pancreatic cancer early diagnosis Sandpit Innovation Workshop

 We are therefore delighted to be making another exciting commitment to supporting pancreatic cancer early diagnosis research, bringing together the best minds in science for an innovative workshop in partnership with leading research organisations Cancer Research UK and the Engineering and Physical Sciences Research Council (EPSRC).

 In June 2020, combining investment from ourselves, Cancer Research UK and EPSRC we will fund proposals which will drive earlier diagnosis.
-Together, we will be hosting a dynamic series of workshops delivered over three days that bring together leading scientists and experts, encourage them to collaborate and challenge one another in order to identify solutions that are truly innovative ways of tackling challenges in pancreatic cancer diagnosis.
+Together, we will be hosting a dynamic series of virtual workshops delivered over three days that bring together leading scientists and experts, encourage them to collaborate and challenge one another in order to identify solutions that are truly innovative ways of tackling challenges in pancreatic cancer diagnosis.

 The partnership has further benefits in enabling us to bring together both pancreatic cancer research experts and researchers from other cancer types, or fields of research like engineering or mathematics, combining specialist pancreatic cancer expertise with new research perspectives and knowledge to enable genuine and much needed innovation.